Appointments

 GP appointment?
 Don't need it?
 Cancel it!

-We know people forget things, cancelling GP appointments being one of them.
+We know people forget things including cancelling GP appointments.
 Remember to cancel your appointment if you don't need it.

 How to Cancel an Appointment

-If you are unable to keep your appointment, please give us as much notice as possible so that your appointment can be offered to someone else.
+If you cannot keep your appointment, please let us know as soon as possible so that your appointment can be offered to someone else.

 If you are cancelling please telephone us as soon as possible, and at least 30 minutes before your appointment time.
-This will enable us to offer your appointment to someone else.

 Please remember that there may be a shortage of appointments and when you fail to attend you have prevented someone else from being seen in your place.
-On average about 230 appointments are missed each month
+On average about 230 appointments are missed each month.

-Cancellations notified less than 30 minutes before the appointment time will be recorded as failure to attend (DNA).
+Cancellations made less than 30 minutes before the appointment time will be recorded as 'did not attend' (DNA).

 Home Visits

-You may only request a home visit if you are housebound or are too ill to visit the practice.
-Our Paramedic or GP will only visit you at home if they think that your medical condition requires it and may telephone you first to determine the necessity of a visit.
-They will also decide how urgently a visit is needed.
-Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls
+Our Paramedic or GP will only visit you at home if they think that your medical condition requires it and may telephone you first to check if the visit is necessary and to decide if it is urgent.
+Please be willing to give information to enable a visit to be arranged.

 You can also be visited at home by a community nurse if you are referred by your GP.
 You should also be visited at home by a health visitor if you have recently had a baby or if you are newly registered with a GP and have a child under five years.